What is a Learning Ecosystem? And How Does it Support Corporate Strategy?

 This does not mean the content your employees are exposed to resides solely within your organization.
 There are external equivalents of all of the above.
 For example, your people might participate in off-campus training workshops, take classes from a local college or extension school, read books, or watch videos on YouTube.
 Much of what they learn might come from outside your organization, especially when it comes to topics like leadership training!

 There’s no doubt that technology has received the lion’s share of attention in recent years.
 New technologies continue to create both opportunities and challenges when it comes to designing and delivering content.
-For learners, mobile technologies, modern LMS systems, and new social tools (like our social learning technology, The Quad) offer unprecedented access to knowledge and skills, as well as the opportunity to interact with peers virtually in learning contexts.
+For learners, mobile technologies, modern LMS systems, and new social tools offer unprecedented access to knowledge and skills, as well as the opportunity to interact with peers virtually in learning contexts.
 For L&D professionals, technology allows for a greater degree of blended learning, letting them be more creative and more effective in their roles.

 Technology also allows measurement like never before.
 With a training video library organized within a modern LMS like ours, L&D staff can measure and see what courses are the most popular, how much of a course is viewed, and which courses any given individual has completed.
 This allows organizations to track not only individual progress, but training effectiveness overall.

 (One great change that technology has brought is that it has allowed us to collect concrete data on how long a training video should be for maximum engagement—in short, how to do effective microlearning.
 You can read more about this specific topic in our white paper on the science of microlearning.)